toringer/home-assistant-thermostat-setback/README.md

 ### Method 1: HACS (Recommended)

 1. Add this repository to HACS as a custom repository
-2. Install "Climate Setback Controller" from HACS
+2. Install "Thermostat Setback Controller" from HACS
 3. Restart Home Assistant

 ### Method 2: Manual Installation

-1. Copy the `custom_components/climate_setback` folder to your Home Assistant `custom_components` directory
+1. Copy the `custom_components/thermostat_setback` folder to your Home Assistant `custom_components` directory
 2. Restart Home Assistant
 3. Add the integration through the UI